evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## LLM as a judge

 {% hint style="info" %}
 **This step is optional**.
-You will neeed an OpenAI API key and incur costs by running the eval.
+You'll need an OpenAI API key and will incur costs by running the evaluation.
 Skip if you don't want to use external LLMs.
 {% endhint %}

 For more complex or nuanced checks, you can use LLMs as a judge.
-This requires creating an evaluation prompt asking LLMs to assess the text by specific criteria, for example, tone or conciseness.
+This requires creating an evaluation prompt asking LLMs to assess the text by specific criteria, such as tone or conciseness.

 {% hint style="info" %}
 **Recommended: pass the key as an environment variable**.
-[See Open AI docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) on best practices.
+[See Open AI docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for best practices.
 {% endhint %}

 ```python